 I can’t do this.

-My blood ran as it did the day I found them.
+My blood ran as cold as it did the day I found them.
 Familiar emotions washed over me as I remembered the sight of my mother’s lifeless body slumped and bleeding over my brother’s, the bullet hole still fresh and square in the middle of his forehead.

 The emotional cocktail continued to pulse through my body – Shock.
 Devastation.
 Anger.